nejcahtik/NBA_Scraping/README.md

 # NBA_Scraping

-This application takes one command-line argument and exctracts 3 point average per season of a given player from the website https://www.basketball-reference.com/.
+This application takes one command-line argument and extracts 3 point average per season of a given player from the website https://www.basketball-reference.com/.

 Example: